NicolaZarbo/bioinf-algorithms-static/README.md

   -----

-## other info
+## Other info

 I've started this project as a way to exercise and learn how these algorithms work.
 No libraries have been used for algorithms and user-interface, that's why the first may be (they really are) inefficient and the second looks kinda ugly.
-The random word generator is a [open source piece of code](https://gist.github.com/swenzel/70beac153cdf23803f89), it work similarly to HMM.
+The random word generator is a [open source piece of code](https://gist.github.com/swenzel/70beac153cdf23803f89), it works similarly to a HMM.